5 Drinking Habits That Could Be Secretly Increasing Your Blood Pressure

-Drinking energy drinks
+Having energy drinks

-"Several studies have shown that energy drinks can cause hypertension (high blood pressure).
-One reason is the caffeine in energy drinks can cause your blood pressure to rise.
-Drinking energy drinks daily can cause even higher blood pressure than drinking one occasionally.
-And energy drinks should never be combined with alcohol," says Lindsay Delk, RDN and owner Food and Mood Dietitian.
+"Several studies have shown that energy drinks can cause hypertension.
+One reason is the caffeine in energy drinks can cause your blood pressure to rise," says Lindsay Delk, RDN, registered dietitian nutritionist and owner Food and Mood Dietitian.
+"Drinking energy drinks daily can cause even higher blood pressure than drinking one occasionally.
+And energy drinks should never be combined with alcohol."

 Not drinking milk

 This one may sound strange, but milk is actually a helpful drink for blood pressure.

 "Research shows that your risk of high blood pressure decreases as you drink more dairy.
 So, you will lose this benefit if you are not drinking any milk.
 Aim for 2 to 3 servings of dairy each day," says Delk.

 In a June '22 study published in Nutrients, it was also found that consuming low-fat dairy on a regular basis was associated with a reduced incidence of hypertension in both men and women.

 Lastly, drinking too much coffee can have a negative impact on your health and hypertension risk.